passbolt/passbolt_help/_pages/api/resources/resources-share.md

 GET /share/search-aros.json?api-version=v2
 ```

-The response returned will have an array or json objects, each representing either a Group or a User.
+The response returned will have an array of json objects, each representing either a Group or a User.

 ```json
 {